 Coss Marte, now 32 was selling drugs on the Lower East Side in Manhattan from the age of thirteen.
 His drug dealing lifestyle continued until it finally caught up with him.
-He spent his adolescent years in-and-out of jail until eventually he was sentenced to twelve years in prison.
-Due to a change with New York's drug laws, his time was reduced to seven years.
-Coss maintained his strength while reading the Bible, helping others workout, and making prison burritos as a way to bond with those around him.
+He spent his adolescent years in-and-out of jail until eventually he was sentenced to seven years in prison.
+Coss maintained his strength by reading the Bible, motivating others with fitness training, and making prison burritos as a way to bond with those around him.

 All personal belongings fill this sack when you move around.

 Juan “Jimmy” Howard, now 30 is an artist from the Bronx.
 He was incarcerated for a gang-related attempted murder and established a brotherly friendship with Shane that consisted of playing music, art and writing poetry while they both were incarcerated.

 Page from a joint notebook they would share.